Information theory for hypergraph similarity: Results

-Figure~\ref{fig:empirical} shows the results of applying the $\text{NMI}_{\text{cross}}$ measure to all pairs of layers in each dataset.
+Figure~\ref{fig:empirical} shows the results of applying the $\text{NMI}_{\text{cross}}$ measure to all pairs of hypergraphs in each multiplex.
 In the top row, we show matrices containing these hypergraph NMI values, along with corresponding dendrograms constructed from hierarchical clustering using the Ward criterion.
 Below each similarity matrix, we plot a minimum spanning tree (MST) constructed using $1-{\rm NMI}_{\rm cross}$ as edge weights.
 For each dataset, the NMI values between hypergraphs from qualitatively similar categories of interactions tend to be high, with less similarity assigned to disparate categories.
 For example, in the APS dataset, we see a high value of similarity between Nuclear (NPhy) and Elementary Particle physics (EPart), which in turn are dissimilar to Gas physics (GasPhy).
 Meanwhile, for the IMDb dataset we observe high similarity among the Thriller and Drama genres, for which the genre boundary is often unclear.
 Meanwhile, we see very little similarity among documentaries and other genres due to the fundamentally different nature of acting in documentaries.
 Finally, for open-source software collaborations we see a high NMI between the hypergraphs corresponding to command line utilities (Cmd), development tools (Dev), and data structures (Data), which are functionally related via shared code and common use of custom data types.
-Section~\ref{section:multiplex} of the SM shows the order-order similarity matrices among pairs of layers for each dataset, giving support to the findings discussed here.
+Section~\ref{section:multiplex} of the SM shows the order-order similarity matrices among pairs of hypergraphs in each dataset, giving support to the findings discussed here.
 And in Section~\ref{section:runtime} we show the runtime scaling of our measures on these empirical datasets.

-In Section~\ref{section:temporal} of the SI we explore a further application of our method to real hypergraph data, this time to detect anomalies in temporal higher order interactions.
+In Section~\ref{section:temporal} of the SM we explore a further application of our method to real hypergraph data, this time to detect anomalies in temporal higher-order interactions.
+In Section~\ref{section:dynamcis} we then study the sensitivity of $\text{NMI}{\rm cross}$ for detecting structural overlaps that impact dynamical contagion processes on hypergraphs, connecting this measure of structural similarity to similarity in dynamical behaviors.
+Finally, in Section~\ref{section:comparison} we compare our measures with a simple Jaccard similarity baseline and alternative measures of structural similarity~\cite{agostinelli2025higher}.
 These results, together with those in our synthetic tests, show the effectiveness of our hypergraph similarity measures for capturing meaningful structural overlap among hypergraphs in both real and controlled settings.